mawmark/passports/passport-service/README.md

 Implement a rest controller.
 Implement a spring boot application which includes configuration.
 Add database using hibernate to a new implementation of the cache.
 Added a very simple static content type page with ajax jQuery to show customers as a table.
+Investigate Angularjs as a client framework

 Data Model Notes